Land, periode | Componisten |

 c.)
 Moderate dance - minuet and trio form

 d.)
-Fast movement - sonata-allegro or rondo form
+Fast movement - sonata-allegro or rondo form2.)
+Duo sonata

 3.)
 Trio